splunk/vscode-extension-splunk/README.md

 * Step into/over
 * Variable inspection

-Splunk Enterprise can be running on the same machine as Visual Studio Code, on a remote machine, or in a public cloud provider.
+Splunk Enterprise can be running on the same machine as Visual Studio Code, on a remote machine, in a container, or on a public cloud provider.

 ## Documentation
 Documentation can be found in the [wiki](https://github.com/splunk/vscode-extension-splunk/wiki) hosted on the public repository.